• Skip to primary navigation

 Let's talk about how we make it at home, shall we?

-Homemade Yellow Mustard in a bowl
+Homemade Yellow Mustard Ingredients

-How to Make Homemade Yellow Mustard - the Recipe Method
+How to Make Homemade Yellow Mustard - The Recipe Method

 First, gather up your ingredients.
 For this recipe, I'm using ¾ cup yellow mustard powder, 1 cup water, ½ cup distilled white vinegar, 1 teaspoon turmeric, 1 teaspoon garlic powder, ½ teaspoon salt, and ¼ teaspoon cayenne powder.